Siamcreed/date-abase-frontend/README.md

 npm run start

 Timeline

 Thursday (Afternoon, design and scoping)

 Friday (All day)

 Saturday (No obligation but working allowed)

 Sunday (No obligation but working allowed)

 Monday (No obligation but working allowed)

 Tuesday (All day)

 Wednesday (All day, MVP due)

 Thursday (All day, refactoring)

-Monday (9am check ins and final changes, 10am project presentation) Group planning
+Monday (9am check ins and final changes, 10am project presentation)

+Group planning

 Our Mission

-Connect nerds with their dream "programming" partner ;) Team Goals $ Values
+Connect nerds with their dream "programming" partner ;)

+Team Goals $ Values

 MVP first

 Agile working

 Open Communication

 Learning together

 Team Communication Preferences

 Breakout rooms in pairs

 Slack messages at any time

-Lunchtime synchronised pulling and merging end of day review
+Lunchtime synchronised pulling and merging

+end of day review

 Approach

-Backend first, break into 2 pairs and work on different parts of the backend (use Postman to verify Then change the pairings and repeat for the frontend Technologies Used
+Backend first, break into 2 pairs and work on different parts of the backend (use Postman to verify).

+Then change the pairings and repeat for the frontend

+Technologies Used

 Stack

 MongoDB

 Express

 React

 Node.js

 Tailwind CSS

 Npm Packages

 Mongoose

 bcrypt

 passport

 react-modal

 react-icons

 Other technologies

 cloudinary

 Vscode

 Git

 Heroku

 Netlify

-Technical Requirements
+# Technical Requirements

 Client (Front End)
 Have a working, interactive React app, built using npx create-react-app client have a minimum of 6 components